 Traditions are not bad things in our lives.
 I love certain traditions, especially at Christmas time.
 Before we open gifts, we always read the Bible story and our kids always take turn handing out the gifts while wearing a Santa hat.
 Traditions make things feel special, “normal” and somehow “right.”
 I love the old movie, Fiddler on the Roof, and Tevye’s song “Tradition!”

-I’m not against the developing of and honoring of church traditions, be they ancient or modern.
+I’m not against honoring of church traditions, be they ancient or modern.
 What I don’t like is when they prevent disciples from being obedient to Jesus’ commands.

-Basically this issue comes down to what you chose to value most in your discipleship process.
-Will you choose to value church traditions most?
+In reality, this issue comes down to what you chose to value most in your discipleship process.
+Will you choose to value church traditions more highly than obedience to Christ’s command?
 Or will you value the example of scripture like where Philip (not one of the 12 apostles but a lay person) baptized someone immediately?
-Will you place a high value on serving the new disciple as they take steps of obedience?
-Will you think more about what consequences not following a church tradition may have to your own reputation?
-Or the goal of seeing a movement begin?
+Will you place a high value on serving the new disciples so they can take steps of obedience?
+Will you think more about the consequences of not following a church tradition may have on your reputation?
+Or about the goal of seeing a movement begin?

 Fear Of Man Is Bondage

-Fear can really keep us in bondage.
-The fear of man and the fear of God don’t mix well.
-We need to place an extremely high value on obeying Jesus’ command found in Matthew 28:18-20.
+Fear keeps us in bondage.
+The fear of man and the fear of God don’t mix.
+We need to place an extremely high value on obeying Jesus’ command given in Matthew 28:18-20.
 He told us there to make disciples and baptize them.
 This scripture applies to all believers.

 “We all are to go.
 Everyone can make disciples.
 All can baptize.”

-Wouldn’t Jesus have made it clear in that Great Commission if the part about baptizing was only for specially trained people?
+Wouldn’t Jesus have made it clear in the Great Commission if the part about baptizing was only for specially trained people?

 The Reward Is Worth The Cost

 You may face some opposition from people who don’t understand.
-They might even call you a heretic if you begin to practice Jesus style, Book of Acts style, evangelism and disciple making.
+They might even call you a heretic if you begin to practice Jesus style, Book of Acts style, evangelism, and disciple-making.
 Don’t be surprised if this happens.
 It is a price we must be willing to pay.
-The rewards are great though!
-You also will see a whole lot of people welcomed into the Kingdom and their lives transformed.
+The rewards are great, however!
+You will see many more beautiful people welcomed into the Kingdom, their lives transformed.

-Get busy baptizing people this week!
-Release others to baptize too!
+Baptize those new believers this week!
+And release others to baptize too!

 Comments